baker1797/sharply-stupid/features.md

     - use a secret url at first
 - [ ] READ: View all bets by maker/taker
 - [ ] READ: View all bets by week
+- [ ] Login
+    - modal to select your name. persist through a forever cookie

 ## Gambling
 - [ ] CREATE: Add a note about a game